ngallo/dif-notes/work-items/2025-11-25-did-based-trust-chain-concept.md

 Only in asynchronous flows do the fundamental constraints emerge:

-- **Using Bearer Tokens the Identity continuity cannot be assumed across asynchronous boundaries.**
+- **Using bearer tokens the Identity continuity cannot be assumed across asynchronous boundaries.**
 - **Bearer tokens cannot preserve holder-authenticity or capability-context across asynchronous boundaries.**
 - **Minting replacements violates subject integrity.**
 - **Capability must be delegated, not replayed.**